robertdebock/ansible-role-ara/README.md

 Role Variables
 --------------

+To tell Ansible to use ara, these variables can be modified:
 - ara_configuration_file can be set and defaults to /etc/ansible/ansible.cfg.
 - ara_callback_plugins should point to where ara is installed.

+All other (ara) options can be defined by overwriting ara_configuration:
+- ara_configuration:
+  - option: port
+    value: 9191

 You can configure ara using this structure:
 ```